2. User interfaces

 open a page with the keyboard, under Windows, press CTRL and under

-MacOS, press COMMAND.
-Click left-right arrows to navigate to the
+macOS, press COMMAND.
+Click left-right arrows to browse through the

 the last page.
 Use CTRL+F